 Can I Do Anything to Skunk-Proof My Yard?

 There are measures you can take to make your yard less attractive to a skunk.
 Securely seal your outside trash receptacle to prevent a skunk from getting into your garbage.
 If you feed your cat outdoors, pick up the food and water bowls at night.
 If you have a porch or shed, a skunk might find the area underneath those structures desirable for a den.
 You can block access by tacking chicken wire all around or laying bricks all around.
-You can also toss mothballs underneath as they won't appreciate to odor and will den elsewhere.
-Skunks love to eat grubs, in addition to mice and voles, so using a grub killer will prevent skunks from tearing up your lawn in the middle of the night in search of dinner.
-It should be noted, however, that grub killers aren't activated until they have been watered into the soil.
-However, once the lawn dries, it is safe for you pets and family to be on.

-Knowing the steps you can take if your cat has a not-so-nice encounter with one can be the difference in something that you can laugh about later and something that can really put a damper on how your day is going.
+Knowing the steps you can take if your cat has a not-so-nice encounter with one can be the difference between something that you can laugh about later and something that can really put a damper on how your day is going.